microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 2. **Comparing with Legitimate Documents**: By checking what legitimate documents should have been issued (as shown in the table above), you can identify discrepancies:
    - The fraudulent bill of lading claims only 800kg was delivered, but the original purchase order was for 1000kg
    - The fraudulent certificate of origin claims Legit Shrimp Ltd as the source, but Legit Shrimp Ltd never issued such a certificate
-   - The legitimate Cargo Line Ltd bill of lading was never issued due to hurricane damage
+   - No legitimate bill of lading was ever issued for the original shipment due to Cargo Line Ltd's hurricane damage

 3. **Tracing the Supply Chain**: The legitimate documents would show the intended flow:
    - Chompchomp Ltd → Camarón Corriente S.A. (legitimate)
-   - Camarón Corriente S.A. → Cargo Line Ltd → Chompchomp Ltd (should have been legitimate)
+   - Camarón Corriente S.A. → Cargo Line Ltd → Chompchomp Ltd (should have been legitimate, but never happened due to hurricane)
    - Anonymous Distributor → Shady Distributor Ltd → Cargo Line Ltd (legitimate but to fraudulent entity)

 4. **Identifying the Fraud**: The investigation reveals: